Extending the Dynamical Systems Toolkit: Coupled Fields in Multiscalar Dark Energy: Discussion and Outlook

 We also showed how our construction extends naturally to more realistic string-inspired potentials, such as power-law axion potentials combined with exponential saxion couplings.
 As a proof of principle, we embedded this structure into an explicit supergravity model, thereby demonstrating that our field-theoretic analysis can be consistently realised in a UV-motivated setting.
 This provides a concrete starting point for exploring richer classes of potentials and the associated cosmological dynamics.

 In summary, we have presented a unified dynamical-systems framework for multifield models with both kinetic and potential couplings.
 Our results reveal new classes of fixed points, establish clear diagnostics of non-geodesicity, and pave the way towards a more systematic understanding of multifield dark energy and inflation.
-Looking ahead, it will be important to extend our framework to more general potentials motivated by string theory, and to test the observational consequences of non-geodesic dark energy.
+Looking ahead, it will be important to extend our framework to more general potentials motivated by string theory, to test the observational consequences of non-geodesic dark energy, and to assess the perturbative stability of cosmologically viable background solutions.
 We expect that the tools developed here will serve as a foundation for future explorations of multifield cosmological dynamics, both in the late universe and during inflation.